nicoleholly/DataVisualization/README.md

 Inspired by this project : http://design-milk.com/color-coded-diaries-emotions-300-days/

-To run locally in terminal after clone: meteor
+To run locally in terminal after clone: cd DiaryData meteor